 The parametric timeline is seen at the bottom of Autodesk Fusion and shows the user the linear series of steps that they made.
 This makes it easy to go back to an earlier point in the model.
 Change or remove features while maintaining the design intent of the 3D model.

 Parametric models include a high degree of accuracy since each dimension is set by the user.
 This makes parametric modeling ideal for Product Design, Industrial Design, or Mechanical Engineering.

 Cons of Parametric Modeling

 The parametric modeling process requires inputs, constraints, and dimensions for every piece of sketch geometry, as well as each 3D feature.
-Depending on the Projects the body silhouette, edges, work geometries and sketch curves into the active sketch plane.
-Use the selection filter to project a specific type of geometry or the body silhouette.
-More needs, it can be time-consuming and repetitive to make the model fully parametric.
+Depending on the project’s needs, it can be time-consuming and repetitive to make the model fully parametric.

 Errors and timeline warnings frequently happen when trying to remove parts of the model that were used with constraints, or when a sketch plane no longer has a planar surface or 3D body to reference.

 Parametric modeling is perfect for any mechanical or product design Projects the body silhouette, edges, work geometries and sketch curves into the active sketch plane.
 Use the selection filter to project a specific type of geometry or the body silhouette.
 More, where dimensions and Scales sketch objects, bodies, or components.
 Select the objects to scale then specify the scale factor.
 More are of utmost importance.
 When tolerances are too loose or too tight the model can be quickly tweaked.
 The precise geometry ensures you have complete control over the size, shape, and tolerances of the part.